storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

       **Note:** This saved text file is _not_ in the correct format for importing into Object Mount for Linux.
 See below for details on creating a credential file with the _correct_ syntax.
 {% /tab %}

-{% tab label="AWS S3" %}
-  **Amazon Web Services**

-  **AWS EC2 with IAM:**

-  If you are accessing S3 buckets through an Amazon AWS EC2 instance configured with an IAM role, no further configuration is needed and Object Mount will automatically authenticate using the AWS-managed configuration.

-  **Using Credentials:**

-  You will need the Access Key ID and Access Key Secret for an AWS **IAM user** with permission to access your S3 buckets.
-These credentials would need to have been saved when the IAM user was first created.

-  **Creating New Credentials**

-  Alternatively, create a new IAM user with “programmatic access” (access using keys), by following the AWS User Guide: 🌐 [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)`.

-  For further options and alternatives, consult our full guide on [accessing S3 object storage](../user-guides/credentials#amazon-web-services-s3).
-{% /tab %}

 {% tab label="Microsoft Azure" %}
   **Microsoft Azure**